framework-one/framework-one.github.io/source/documentation/4.0/developing-applications.markdown

 * `diLocations` - The list of folders to check for CFCs to manage; defaults to `[ "model", "controllers" ]`.
 If you've had to use `base` to tell FW/1 where your `views` and `layouts` are, you'll need to include that location in the paths to the folders where your CFCs are, and use a **mapped** path instead of a relative path.
 * `diConfig` - Any additional configuration needed for the Dependency Injection engine; defaults to `{ }`.
 * `diComponent` - The dotted-path to the CFC used for the bean factory (which has sensible defaults based on `diEngine`).
-* `enableJSONPOST` - Default `false`.
-If `true`, FW/1 will accept JSON or URL-encoded data in the request body (commonly provided by POST / PUT operations) and deserialize it automatically into the request context. _New in 4.0._
+* `decodeRequestBody` - Default `false`.
+If `true`, FW/1 will accept JSON or URL-encoded data in the request body (commonly provided by POST / PUT operations) and decode it automatically into the request context. _New in 4.0._
 * `preflightOptions` - Default `false`.
 If `true`, FW/1 will handle HTTP `OPTIONS` requests for you.
 See **[OPTIONS Support](#options-support)** above for more details. _New in 4.0._
 * `optionsAccessControl` - Default `{ }`.
 You can use this to override the default `Access-Control-*` headers returns by FW/1's `OPTIONS` support.
 Valid keys are: `origin`, `headers`, `credentials`, and `maxAge`. _New in 4.0._
 * `environments` - An optional struct containing per-tier and per-server configuration that should be merged into FW/1's settings.
 See **[Environment Control](#environment-control)** below for more details.